Healthy Pregnancy & Birth

 RhoGAM at Birth

-If you are Rh-negative and your baby is Rh-positive, RhoGAM is offered again after delivery.
-Here it has a clear rationale — preventing sensitization for future pregnancies.
-Again: request single-dose, preservative-free formulation to avoid thimerosal.
-This is available at most hospitals if you ask specifically.
+If you are Rh-negative and your baby is Rh-positive, RhoGAM is offered again after delivery with the stated rationale of preventing sensitization for future pregnancies.
+A single-dose, preservative-free formulation exists.
+This site does not recommend any injectable product — that decision is yours.

 PKU and Newborn Blood Screening